 Fitch's long-term credit ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such securities rated.
 A rating of BBB is within the fourth highest of 11 categories and is assigned to debt securities considered to be of good credit quality.
 BBB ratings indicate that expectations of default risk are currently low.
 The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.
 The modifiers "+" or "-" may be appended to a rating to denote relative status within major rating categories.
-A Fitch rating outlook indicates the direction a rating is likely to move over a one to two-year period, rating outlooks falling into "Stable" categories: "Positive", "Negative", "Evolving".
-Rating outlooks reflect financial or other trends that have not yet reached the level that would trigger a rating action, but which may do so if such trends continue.
-The majority of Fitch's outlooks are Stable, which is consistent with the historical migration experience of ratings over a one to two year period.
-Positive or Negative outlooks do not imply that a rating change is inevitable and similarly, ratings with Stable outlooks can be raised or lowered without prior revision of the outlook, if circumstances warrant such an action.
+A Fitch rating outlook indicates the direction a rating is likely to move over a one to two-year period, with rating outlooks falling into four categories: "Positive", "Negative", "Stable" or "Evolving".
+Rating outlooks reflect financial or other trends that have not yet reached or have not been sustained at a level that would trigger a rating action, but which may do so if such trends continue.
+Positive or Negative outlooks do not imply that a rating change is inevitable and similarly, ratings with Stable outlooks can be raised or lowered without prior revision of the outlook.
 Where the fundamental trend has strong, conflicting elements of both positive and negative, the rating outlook may be described as Evolving.

-Throughout the last two years, Cenovus has made payments to each of S&P, Moody's, DBRS and Fitch related to the rating of the Corporation's debt.
+Throughout the last three years, Cenovus has made payments to each of S&P, Moody's, DBRS and Fitch related to the rating of the Corporation's debt.
 Additionally, Cenovus has purchased products and services from S&P, Moody's, DBRS and Fitch.